guusj/books/Warbreaker_BrandonSanderson.md

 # 19
 “This is nice,” Denth said, looking over the house.
 “Strong wood paneling.
 Will break very cleanly.”
 “Yeah,” Tonk Fah added, peeking into a closet.
 “And it has plenty of storage.
 Bet we could fit a good half-dozen bodies in here alone.”
 Vivenna shot the two mercenaries a look, causing them to chuckle to themselves.
 The house wasn’t as nice as Lemex’s had been; she didn’t want to be ostentatious.
-It was one of many that were built in a row along a wellmaintained street.
+It was one of many that were built in a row along a well-maintained street.
 Deeper than it was wide, the building was bordered on either side with large palm trees, obscuring the view should someone try to spy from the neighboring buildings.
 She was pleased.
 Part of her balked at living in a home that was—despite being modest by Hallandren standards—nearly as large as the king’s palace back in Idris.
 However, she and Parlin had looked at and rejected cheaper sections of town.
 She didn’t want to live in a place where she was afraid to go out at night, particularly since she worried that her Breath might make her a target.
 She trailed down the stairs, the mercenaries following.
 The house had three stories—a small upper story with sleeping chambers, the main floor with a kitchen and sitting room, and a cellar for storage.
 The building was sparsely furnished, and Parlin had gone to the market to shop for more.
 She hadn’t wanted to spend the money, but Denth had pointed out that they must at least _try_ to keep up appearances, lest they end up drawing even more attention.
 “Old Lemex’s house will be taken care of soon,” Denth said.
 “We left some hints in the underground, mentioning that the old man was dead.
 Whatever we didn’t ransack, a gang of burglars will take care of tonight.
 By tomorrow, the city guard will be there, and they’ll assume that the place was burgled.
 The nurse has been paid off, and she never knew who Lemex really was anyway.
 When nobody comes to pay for the funeral services, the authorities will take the house in forfeit and have the body burned with other debtors.”